sdonohoo/forecasting/internal_docs/tsperf_rules.md

     benchmark quality declared in the benchmark submission.

 ## Leaderboard
-Each benchmark will have a separate leaderboards.
+Each benchmark will have a separate leaderboard.
 All leaderboards will have the following columns:
 * submission name
 * URL of submission folder in VSTS
 * benchmark quality (e.g. MAPE)